PDP Configuration

 }

-The algorithm object is mandatory; variables and secrets are optional.
+The algorithm object is optional.
+When absent, the PDP uses the default combining algorithm (PRIORITY_DENY, DENY, PROPAGATE).
+The variables and secrets sections are also optional.

 For deployment details, see SAPL Node.
 For the bundle structure that packages pdp.json with policy documents, see Bundle Wire Protocol.